IN Northern Indiana Zone Forecast

 Including the cities of Portland and Dunkirk

-thunderstorms.
-Highs in the upper 80s.
-Southwest winds 5 to 15 mph.
+Highs in the upper 70s.
+West winds 10 to 15 mph with gusts up to

 thunderstorms.
 Highs in the lower 80s.